 Well-Founded Fear of Persecution

-The applicant must show they experienced past persecution or, should they be repatriated to their own nation, have a reasonable fear of future persecution.
+The applicant must show they experienced past persecution or, should they be repatriated to their own nation, have a reasonable well-founded fear of future persecution in their home country.

 Persecution Based on a Ground Protected